s3bc40/s3bc40.github.io/index.md

 ![Avatar](assets/images/avatar.jpg)

-I am Sebastien, a 26 years old computer scientist.
+I am Sebastien, a 26 years old bioinformatician.

 I made this GithubPages, locally with Jekyll.
 This is where I will try
 to expose each of my projects or maybe other contents related to programming.